HuynhTri0811/DoAnCuoiKi_LapTrinhWin_GameConfetti/README.md

 # DoAnCuoiKi_LapTrinhWin_GameConfetti
-Begin : 1.
+How to use :    1.
 Start Server
                 2. Start Client